d4n3sh/thedaneshproject/content/posts/2007-06-26-how-to-change-the-hostname-in-linux.md

   - 904554911

 ---
-Changing your Linux machine&#8217;s hostname is easy.
+Changing your Linux machine's hostname is easy.
 Just follow the steps below.

 **_root# hostname [new-host-name]_**